yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 Pumps are then added to the `pumps` section.
 Each should represent a sink to purge the data into.

 Settings must be the same as for the original `tyk.conf` for Redis and for MongoDB.

+#### Tyk Dashboard
+The Tyk Dashboard uses the `mongo-pump-aggregate` collection to display analytics.
+This is different than the standard `mongo` pump plugin that will store individual analytic items into MongoDB.
+The aggregate functionality was built to be fast, as querying raw analytics is expensive in large data sets.

 ### Other Supported Backend Services